If you’re looking for a super low lift appetizer – these Marinated Olives and Feta would be a perfect fit!

-We had 3 parties over the weekend, none of which we hosted, so by the time the last one rolled around, I was out of all my cookies and my avocado supply was at zero so that meant bringing guacamole was out of the question.
-I did however have a jar of the worlds best olives in the pantry and some of my favorite feta (in sheet form) in the fridge.
+We have 3 events this coming week, only one of which we are hosting, so by the time the last one rolls around, I will be looking for a super low lift appetizer that I can bring.
+I’ve got plenty of the worlds best olives in the pantry and some of my favorite feta (in sheet form) in the fridge.
 Duh – game on.
-I whipped up a quick marinade for the olives and the feta and then let them hang for a few hours before we ventured to our friends house.
-The result was beyond.
-The olives are mellow and loaded with flavor, the feta is like infinitely better after it had some of the flavored olive oil infused into it, and then I served it with some grilled bread to bring it all together.
+This means I’m prepped and ready to make quick marinade for the olives and the feta and then let them hang for a few hours before we venture out.
+These olives are mellow and loaded with flavor, the feta is like infinitely better after it had some of the flavored olive oil infused into it, and all you do is serve it up with some grilled or toasted bread to bring it all together.

 - 4 tablespoons extra virgin olive oil

 - 3 cloves garlic